MSabaO/bootcamp2023-Challenge11-NoteTaker/README.md

 - [Contribution](#contribution)
 - [Tests](#testing)

+## Built With
+- Node.js
+- Express.js
+-HTML, CSS, JavaScript (Frontend)

 ## How to install
-You can install this readme by cloning this repository in your terminal with the following url: https://github.com/MSabaO/bootcamp2023-Challenge10-SVGLogoGenerator.
+You can install this readme by cloning this repository in your terminal with the following url: https://github.com/MSabaO/bootcamp2023-Challenge11-NoteTaker.git.
 Once completed, type "npm init -y" in the console to install the node packages. <br>
 step by step
 npm init -y
 npm install
+node server.js or nodemon server.js